 OTC derivative data is meant to empower decision-makers, traders, compliance officers, and risk managers on how to assertively determine the price value of underlying assets across the derivative enterprise with an accurate perception of valuation and transparent practices.
 Based on this fact, assessing the quality of OTC derivative data in terms of accuracy and valuations is an important undertaking by the concerned stakeholders.
 Because of a broad base of use cases for OTC derivative data, accuracy is an important factor of the data that helps users to adapt their needs effectively according to the information.
 Accuracy of OTC derivative data gives users detailed inputs about the price of underlying assets, contextualization of the market, risk assessment, and identification of opportunities.

 Where can I buy OTC Derivatives Data?

 Data providers and vendors listed on Datarade sell OTC Derivatives Data products and samples.
-Popular OTC Derivatives Data products and datasets available on our platform are EDI Outsourcing Service to keep your security reference database updated by Exchange Data International, FinPricing FX Forward Points (Spreads) Data - Forex Data (Global) by FinPricing, and FinPricing LIBOR Yield Curve, Zero Rate Curve Data (114 Countries inc. USA, UK, Canada, South Africa) by FinPricing.
+Popular OTC Derivatives Data products and datasets available on our platform are EDI Outsourcing Service to keep your security reference database updated by Exchange Data International and FinPricing LIBOR Yield Curve, Zero Rate Curve Data (114 Countries inc. USA, UK, Canada, South Africa) by FinPricing.